 The decline path and what happens to Gift Aid on a returned item

-If the charity declines the GoldPaid offer on a particular item, the item is returned: free insured return of any item the charity chooses not to sell.
+If the charity declines the GoldPaid offer on a particular item, the item is returned: free tracked return of any item the charity chooses not to sell.
 A returned item has not been sold and so does not generate any Gift Aid event.
 The shop receives the item back, the manifest entry is closed as not sold, and the donor record at the shop is left unchanged.

 If a later sale of the same item takes place (off the shop floor, through an auction, or by re-submitting to GoldPaid at a later date), that sale is the Gift Aid event.
 The donor record sits dormant until the eventual sale, at which point the existing process is followed in the normal way.